ABareyan/Advanced-JavaScript-Assignment/README.md

 ![Screen](screen/screen1.png)

-* If you guess the lette You can see CORRECT and the letter
+* If you guess the letter You can see CORRECT and the letter

 ![Screen](screen/screen2.png)

-* If you don't guess the lette You can see INCORRECT and guesses remaining (You have only 10)
+* If you don't guess the letter You can see INCORRECT and guesses remaining (You have only 10)

 ![Screen](screen/screen3.png)